unjulee/sensor_dev/manuals/manual_1.md

 ## Introduction

-The Sensor Development subteam was created to improve experimentation in the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams.
-The subteam first developed a fluidized bed solids concentration sensor to measure clay particle concentration in the high rate sedimentation (HRS) process.
-Upon completion, the subteam progressed to build a submersible solids concentration sensor to measure the height of the sludge blanket in the sedimentation tank.
-In the fall of 2017, the focus was on refining the fluidized bed solids concentration sensor.
+The general goal of the Sensor Development subteam is to monitor different processes during the water treatment process.
+In the beginning, the Sensor Development team was created to work on a sensor to improve experimentation in the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams.
+Subsequently, the subteam moved on to develop a fluidized bed solids concentration sensor to measure clay particle concentration in the high rate sedimentation (HRS) process.
+Last semester's team worked on refining the fluidized bed solids concentration sensor and successfully finished developing a working sensor.
+Now that we have completed the sensor for HRS, the subteam has currently progressed to building a submersible solids concentration sensor to measure the height of the sludge blanket in the sedimentation tank.

 <div class="alert alert-block alert-danger">
 Confusing to mention goal of helping wastewater treatment and then say that the first design wen to help HRS, which is a drinking water treatment.